Blog Product ManagementWhat Does a Head of Product Do? Role, Skills & Career Path

 - Customer empathy: great product managers understand customers' pain points and the way they think, which helps them design their company's products in a better way

-- Technical understanding: knowledge of the product, as well as some knowledge of development best practices
+- Technical understanding: knowledge of the product, as well as some knowledge of development best practices, especially critical when overseeing custom app development, where the head of product needs to understand technical constraints and translate them into product decisions

 - Feature parity: ensuring that the product maintains consistency across platforms, meeting the expectations of different user bases while minimizing gaps in functionality